klust/SupercomputersForStarters/docs/C04_Storage/C04_S04_Revolution.md

 stored per cell.

 The table does however clearly show another problem of SSDs: endurance.
-Unfortunately endurance for hard disks and SSDs is measure differently so that it is hard to compare in the table.
+Unfortunately endurance for hard disks and SSDs is measured differently so that it is hard to compare in the table.
 But basically, the Seagate Exos is suitable for near continuous reading and writing and will last for the 5 years of its warranty period.
 For SSDs the story is very different.
 In the early years, an SSD memory cell could be erased and rewritten